galaxy oppressed by the cruelty of

 - Ascend to a Higher Plane of Existence: What Aphra's father believes happened to the Ordu Aspectu.
 He hopes that if he can find them, it will lead to a new religious awakening across the galaxy.

 - Ascended Extra:

-- Auction of Evil: The second (excluding the issues that are part of The Screaming Citadel) arc of the series centers on Aphra assembling representatives of most of the galaxy's criminal organizations to sell the Rur crystal off to the highest bidder.
+- Auction of Evil: The And the Enormous Profit arc centers on Aphra assembling representatives of most of the galaxy's criminal organizations to sell the Rur crystal off to the highest bidder.
 Though things get complicated when her droids sabotage things in an attempt to kill her.

 - Back from the Dead:

 - Tam Posla.
 After he's killed by Triple-Zero, the hookspores from the demolished Accresker Jail revive his intact body, and due to the energy contained in that fungus, it had a side effect of making him Force-sensitive.

 - Beetee is destroyed by Vader on Accresker, only for the revived Posla to rebuild him.
 Later, he gets deactivated by an ion attack from Winloss and Nokk, only for Aphra to reactivate him again.